 Your pump is equipped with alarms that will sound when:

 The alarm signals a critical or noncritical event in your infusion system.
-A critical alarm is a 3-second, dual-tone alarm.
+A critical alarm is a dual-tone alarm.
 A critical alarm means that therapy has stopped or will stop soon.
 A noncritical alarm is a single-tone alarm.
 A noncritical alarm requires a doctor or nurse's attention because it may mean therapy will stop at some point in the future.